Paradise Without Bankruptcy: Cheap Places to Stay in Punta Cana

 Bargain Beds: Cheap Places to Stay in Punta Cana Worth Writing Home About

-Finding affordable accommodation in Punta Cana isn’t just about pinching pennies—it’s about making intelligent choices that maximize the Caribbean experience while minimizing financial hemorrhaging.
+Finding affordable accommodation in Punta Cana isn’t just about pinching pennies—it’s about making intelligent choices that maximize the Caribbean experience while minimizing financial hemorrhaging, especially when considering all the things to do in Punta Cana beyond your hotel room.
 The good news?
 The budget accommodation landscape is surprisingly varied, with options ranging from social hostels to modest all-inclusives that won’t require selling a kidney.

 Hostels and Guesthouses: Sociable Sleeping for $40-60